hazelcast/hazelcast-spark/README.md

 ```

-## Configuration
+# Configuration

-Spark Connector uses Hazelcast Client to talk with Hazelcast Cluster.
-You can provide configuration details of the client to be able to connect Hazelcast Cluster.
+Spark Connector uses Hazelcast Client to talk with a Hazelcast Cluster.
+You can provide the configuration details of the client to be able to connect to a Hazelcast Cluster.
 If you have a complex setup, you can also provide a fully configured Hazelcast Client configuration XML to configure the Hazelcast Client.

-### Properties
+## Properties

 You can set the options below for the `SparkConf` object:

 Property name                                  | Description                                       | Default value
 -----------------------------------------------|---------------------------------------------------|--------------------
-hazelcast.server.addresses                     | Comma separated list of hazelcast server addresses  | 127.0.0.1:5701
+hazelcast.server.addresses                     | Comma separated list of Hazelcast server addresses.  | 127.0.0.1:5701
-hazelcast.server.groupName                    | Group name of the Hazelcast Cluster | dev
+hazelcast.server.groupName                    | Group name of the Hazelcast Cluster. | dev
-hazelcast.server.groupPass                    | Group password of the Hazelcast Cluster | dev-pass
+hazelcast.server.groupPass                    | Group password of the Hazelcast Cluster. | dev-pass
-hazelcast.spark.valueBatchingEnabled           | If enabled, retrieves values from hazelcast in batches for better performance, if disabled, for each key, connector will make a retrieve call to the cluster for retrieving the most recent value. | true
+hazelcast.spark.valueBatchingEnabled           | If enabled, retrieves values from Hazelcast in batches for better performance.
+If disabled, for each key, the connector will make a retrieve call to the cluster for retrieving the most recent value. | true
-hazelcast.spark.readBatchSize                  | Number of entries to read in for each batch | 1000
+hazelcast.spark.readBatchSize                  | Number of entries to read in for each batch. | 1000
-hazelcast.spark.writeBatchSize                 | Number of entries to write in for each batch | 1000
+hazelcast.spark.writeBatchSize                 | Number of entries to write in for each batch. | 1000
 hazelcast.spark.clientXmlPath                  | Location of the Hazelcast Client XML configuration file. | N/A

-### Creating the SparkContext
+## Creating the SparkContext

-Scala :
+**Scala:**

 ```scala
 val conf = new SparkConf()